 BC Residents 65 Years or Older

-BC residents who are 65 years of age or older and who are eligible for admission may register for courses and receive a waiver of tuition.
-Please note that in those areas where there is a limited number of spaces available, students under this category of registration may not receive priority.
-Students are responsible for all fees.
+BC residents who are 65 years of age or older, and who are eligible for admission, may register for courses and receive a waiver of tuition.
+Please note that in those areas where there is a limited number of spaces available or when programs/courses are deemed to be cost-recovery, students under this category of registration may not receive priority or be eligible for the waiver.
+Students are responsible for all ancillary fees.

 Student Services Fees

-The student services fees are collected from full-time and part-time students registered for courses to augment services to students.
+The student fees are collected from full-time and part-time students registered for courses, and are utilized to augment services to students.

-All NBCGSS members registered in the Fall semester and paying NBCGSS fees are automatically covered by the NBCGSS Health and Dental Plan.
+All GSS members registered in the September semester and paying GSS fees are automatically covered by the GSS Health and Dental Plan.
 This includes full-time and part-time students, and international students (Prince George campus only).

-Your student Plan provides you with health and dental coverage for 12 months, from September 1 to August 31 of the following year.
-If you are already covered by an equivalent extended health and dental plan, you may opt out online during the Change-of-Coverage Period (typically within the first 3 weeks of classes--for exact deadlines visit www.ihaveaplan.ca.
-Your Plan also gives you the option to enroll your family (spouse and/or dependants) by paying an additional fee.
+Your student plan provides you with health and dental coverage for 12 months, from September 1 to August 31 of the following year.
+If you are already covered by an equivalent extended health and dental plan, you may opt out online during the change-of-coverage period (typically within the first 3 weeks of classes; for exact deadlines visit www.ihaveaplan.ca).
+Your plan also gives you the option to enroll your family (spouse and/or dependents) by paying an additional fee.
 Most members that are not automatically covered, but who wish to have coverage, are able to enroll themselves for an additional fee.
 Students starting in January may enroll at a pro-rated rate for 8 months of coverage (January 1 to August 31).
 For more information, contact www.ihaveaplan.ca or 1-866-358-4431.

 The PGPIRG fee is collected by UNBC on behalf of the Prince George Public Interest Research Group.
 The mandate of this group is to organize its members around topics of public interest, such as social justice and environmental issues.
 Please contact the group at (250) 960-7474 for further information.